jactor-rises/jactor-modules/README.md

 ### What is this repository for?

-The main purpose is to learn about programming microservices (with REST and spring jpa).
-I also use github to get a deeper understanding of continuous integration/DevOps using github actions and docker running integration testing with cucumber and Kotlin, ie. GitOps (devops).
+The main purpose is to learn about programming microservices using Kotlin, (with REST and spring JPA).
+I also use GitHub to get a deeper understanding of continuous integration/DevOps using GitHub workflow/actions and docker running integration testing with cucumber and Kotlin.

-This project is a microservice dealing with persistence to an database using jpa (java persistence api) via spring-data-jpa and is a microservice to use under `com.github.jactor.percistence` (formerly as part of the archived project `jactor-rises`)
+This project is a microservice dealing with persistence to a database using JPA (java persistence api) via spring-data-jpa and is a microservice to use under `com.github.jactor.percistence` (formerly as part of the archived project [jactor-rises](https://github.com/jactor-rises/jactor-rises))

 ### Set up